expo/expo/docs/pages/development/getting-started.md

 After creating the first build, [install it on your device](/build/internal-distribution.md).

-> **Note**: If you are using a library that contains native APIs, for example, [`expo-secure-store`](/versions/latest/sdk/securestore/), you will have to rebuild the development client.
+> **Note**: If you add a library that contains native APIs to your project, for example, [`expo-secure-store`](/versions/latest/sdk/securestore/), you will have to rebuild the development client.
 This is because the native code of the library is not included in the development client automatically when installing the library as a dependency to your project.

 ## Developing your app